NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 ### Merging discontiguous IterDomains

+#### Question

 - Q1: Can I merge two discontiguous IterDomains to create a larger IterDomain, and split out a vectorization IterDomain from this larger IterDomain?
 - Q2: In TMA scheduling, can I create the TMA domain by merging two discontiguous IterDomains, and then split out a box?

+### Answer

-The answer is: yes if and only if the split size divide the extent of the inner IterDomain of the merge.
+The answer is yes if and only if the split size divide the extent of the inner IterDomain of the merge.

-If we merge discontiguous IterDomains then do a split that does not divide the inner extent, we will end up iterating the tensor like schedule 2.
+If we merge discontiguous IterDomains then do a split that does not divide the inner extent, we will end up iterating the tensor like schedule 2 in the [above example](#merge-then-split-vs-split-then-merge).
-From the above listing, we see that after `T[0, 4]`, we should be accessing `T[1, 0]`, which is not contiguous to `T[0, 4]` in memory.
+From the Listing 2 there, we see that after `T[0, 4]`, we should be accessing `T[1, 0]`, which is not contiguous to `T[0, 4]` in memory.
 However, vectorization and TMA can only access memory contiguously.

-TODO: what if divisible?
+If divisible, then the merge-then-split is equivalent to a split-then-merge, which is totally valid.